Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited.

 1923 - Four apartments for Annie Burrell, Los Angeles CA: Commissioned 1922.
 According to the Schindler archives, none were built.

-1924 - The Paul Popenoe Desert Cabin, Coachella CA. His name is sometimes published erroneously as Popinoe or Popinoff.
+1924 - The Paul Popenoe Desert Cabin, Coachella CA. His name is sometimes spelled in error as Popinoe or Popinoff.
 Destroyed.
 Commissioned 1922.

 1924 - The Mrs. E.